 - BUS 210 Living and Learning Abroad (1 credit) - Generally taken in the sophomore year, this course is designed to prepare students for studying or working abroad.
 Taken prior to or currently with the required study abroad experience, or after study abroad by permission of the Global Scholars coordinator.
 All sections of the course include outside activities that may be submitted for Learning Beyond the Classroom (LBC) credit.

 - Study or work abroad experience - A minimum of six (6) credits of academic course work taken outside the United States in one or more international study or work experiences.
-This may be accomplished through participation in the London Semester Abroad program, a College of Business International Exchange partnership program, a semester abroad offered through the University’s Study Abroad Office, or other opportunities involving Western New England seminar abroad international travel/study courses completed during summer or winter breaks.
+This may be accomplished through participation in the London Study Abroad program, a College of Business International Exchange partnership program, a semester abroad offered through the University’s Study Abroad Office, or other opportunities involving Western New England seminar abroad international travel/study courses completed during summer or winter breaks.

 - Global awareness course work - Six (6) credits of foreign language, world geography, or international relations classes taken at the University level.